izivkov/DynamicResourceTranslator/README.md

 ├── values/
 │   └── strings.xml
 ```
-> Note: Language-specific directories (e.g., `values-es/`, `values-fr/`) are optional.
-If they exist, they will be respected by the API.
+> **Note:** Language-specific directories (e.g., `values-es/`, `values-fr/`) are optional.
+If they exist, the API will respect them.

 ## Features

-- Translates default string resources dynamically at runtime.
+- Dynamically translates default string resources at runtime.
-- Eliminates the need to create a language-specific strings.xml files, but will respect the ones that are present.
+- Eliminates the need for multiple language-specific `strings.xml` files, while respecting existing ones.
-- Can fine-tune translations if automatic translation for some string not acceptable.
+- Supports fine-tuned translations when automatic translations are insufficient.
-- Allows for multiple language translations on the same page.
+- Allows multiple language translations on the same page.
-- Pluggable translation engine architecture.
-Provide your own translation engine, or even transform your string in any way you see fit.
+- Provides a pluggable translation engine architecture—customize or transform strings as needed.
 - Lightweight and easy to integrate.

-## How it Works
+## How It Works

 The library intercepts calls to `getString()` and `stringResource()`, which read from `strings.xml` resource files.
-It than uses a Google translation service over the Internet
-to translate the strings according to the language set in your phones settings.
-Once translated, the values are stored in local storage, to be re-used next time.
+It uses a Google translation service to translate the strings based on the language set in the phone's settings.
+Translated values are stored locally for reuse.

-## How to Use the API
+## Usage

 ### Step 1: Replace `getString` Calls
-Replace traditional `context.getString` calls with the new API's `api.getString` method.
-For example:
+Replace traditional `context.getString` calls with the API's `api.getString` method.

 **Before:**
 ```kotlin